 Is it possible for toothpaste to get rid of ingrained stains?

-Whitening toothpastes remove extrinsic (surface) stains caused by tea, coffee, wine and tobacco.
+Whitening toothpastes remove extrinsic (surface) stains caused by tea, coffee, wine, and tobacco.
 They do not change the intrinsic colour of enamel or dentine.
 For deeper whitening, professional treatment under dental supervision is required.

 How can I safely get the most out of my whitening results?